15 Best Honeymoon Destinations in Europe

 Is there anything more romantic than a honeymoon?
-With the stress of wedding planning behind you, it’s time to focus on what really matters — enjoying uninterrupted alone time with your new spouse.
-One of the best, most passionate places to do this is Europe.
+With the stress of wedding planning behind you, it's time to focus on what really matters – enjoying uninterrupted alone time with your new spouse.
+Some of the best honeymoon destinations are found in Europe.

 Long touted as a romantic honeymoon destination, Europe's best countries offer a special allure for newlyweds.
 Be it their winding cobblestone streets, soft sandy beaches, clanging church bells, or historic towns, there's a lot to be said for holding hands through Europe's most dreamy honeymoon towns.

 Choose the most romantic spot to celebrate your new life with our list of the best honeymoon destinations in Europe.